 Periodic Table Blocks: Make block play a little more educational by having kids learn the elements of the periodic table at the same time.
 These square blocks are great for building and also feature the names, symbols, and atomic numbers of various elements.

-Rainbow Mosaic Pattern Puzzle: Kids can build fine motor skills and create patterns when they play with the Rainbow Mosaic Pattern Puzzle, an activity that features connecting tiles that kids snap together to create a mosaic on the floor.
+Mosaic Mysteries Pattern Puzzle: Kids can build fine motor skills and create patterns when they play with the Mosaic Mysteries Pattern Puzzle, an activity that features connecting tiles to create a mosaic.

 Teaching Talking Cash Register: This cash register is a favorite of kids because it offers many functions.
 Kids can play store or open a real store and the cash register will help them add up totals and calculate change.
 It also features a fun scanner.